tzolnai/asrt/README.md

 # ASRT core

 The core ASRT script written in Python 3.
-This code includes all the basic functionality useful for an ASRT experiment, but it does probably not include everything which is needed for a specific experiment.
+This code includes basic functionality useful for an ASRT experiment, but it does probably not include everything which is needed for a specific experiment.
 Specific needs can be implemented in separate repositories \ forks.

+IMPORTANT NOTE: This python script is not meant to be used as standalone software.
+Installing the prerequisites and running this code needs an understanding of the python language, python packages and psychopy.
+You can grab this python script, adapt it to your python / psychopy environment, change the text displayed on the user interface to the language you need and extend it with some additional features.

 This script supports both keyboard and eye-tracking controlled design.